Azure/azure-arc-validation/testsuite/running-tests.md

 1. By default, the test suite will run only the Arc enabled Kubernetes tests.
 2. To run the data services tests in [direct mode](), set the `azure-arc-ds-connect-platform.enable` parameter to true in the `azure-arc-conformance.properties` file.
 3. We have introduced `PRE-RELEASE` test feauture to provide an opportunity for customers and partners to provide pre-release feedback, pre-release versions of Azure Arc-enabled data services are made available on a predictable schedule.
-This article describes how to install pre-release versions of Azure Arc-enabled data services and provide feedback to Microsoft.
-For more information please refer this [link](https://docs.microsoft.com/en-us/azure/azure-arc/data/preview-testing#current-preview-release-information).

 4. Fill out the additional parameters in the properties file.